-Join Adam Wilbert for an in-depth discussion in this video Introducing forms, part of Access 2007: Forms and Reports in Depth.
+Join Adam Wilbert for an in-depth discussion in this video Introducing forms, part of Access 2007: Forms and Reports.

 One of the things that I really like about Access is that it's not just a place to store data.
 Yeah, we talk a lot about data and records and relationships and queries, but where Access truly shines is in its ability to create a fully customized application that is uniquely tailored to your specific needs.
 Where this really becomes apparent is when we start to digging into Forms.
 Forms are all about user interface.
 They provide the mechanisms that translate what you want to get done to the inner workings of the database.
 In fact, in a well-designed Access database, there may never be a need to actually even see a data table, or a query, or a relationships map.